 The Hazmat is a special zombie type that can be seen wearing a bright yellow hazmat suit that’s filled with poisonous gas.
 Killing one with any method other than a headshot will create a field of toxic gas that deals damage over time.
 It’s best to deal with the Hazmat as soon as you spot it, ideally from long-range.

 The Bull is a large, powerful zombie that wears police riot gear and charges at players.
 It can take a lot of bullets to kill if you don’t target one of its two weak spots: The visor on the front of its helmet, and it’s exposed back.
 Do this and you’ll find it a lot easier to deal with.

-The Creeper, or as I like to call them, ‘Lurkers’, cause they’re always hiding somewhere waiting to pounce on an unsuspecting player.
-These are probably the most annoying zombie type since they attack when you’re least expecting it.
+The Creeper, or as I like to call them, ‘Lurkers’, because they’re always hiding somewhere waiting to pounce on an unsuspecting player.
+These are probably the most annoying zombie types since they attack when you’re least expecting it.
 It’s best to shoot Creepers as soon as you spot one.

 Setting up Defenses

 Some missions will have you attempting to hold a position as zombies flood in.
 To survive you’ll need to set-up numerous traps and turrets to help keep enemies at bay.
 Here’s a list of every defense and how to use it effectively:

 Barbed Wire – Can trap and kill zombies.
 Currently have an exploit that allows you to stand safely in the middle of barbed wire where zombies can’t reach.